-Thor Wasbotten is a professor in the School of Journalism and Mass Communication.
+Thor Wasbotten has more than two decades of leadership experience in higher education and in industry.
+He is a professor in the School of Media and Journalism.

 Radio Television Digital News Association, Association for Education in Journalism and Communication, Broadcast Education Association

 Recipient, 2019 Leadership Award from the Association of Schools of Journalism and Mass Communication